 Cryptographic is the future

-Values generated randomly need to be generated through an improved random number generator so that they can’t be guessed.
+Values generated randomly need to be generated through an improved random number generator so they can’t be guessed.

 Fast Error Handling